tresphill/todo-app/pseudocode.md

 * it will need selectors like "all, completed, to-do" positive self talk - you have all the resources at hand, dont be afraid to ask for help when stuck, you are driven by discomfort translate - my app will speak for itself

+---

+# User Experience
+* crossing out tasks while viewing all tasks makes you feel more accomplished vs. empty task list
+* crossed out for the "pad and pen experience"
+* ugly border on input